Getting results from Australian international agricultural research

 In February, Professor Ian Chubb and a panel of international experts released an independent report on a framework for international agricultural research within Australia’s aid program.

-You can read the media release from the Hon Kevin Rudd MP below and download a copy of the report here.
+You can read the media release from the Hon Kevin Rudd MP below.

 “The Australia Government is working to deliver more for every dollar it invests in international agricultural research.